Links on Android Authority may earn us a commission. Learn more.

 Check out our full review to learn more about the Garmin Forerunner 55.

-The Apple Watch Series 6 is one of our favorite GPS running watches, and overall it’s one heck of a fitness tracker.
-Heart rate monitoring is unmatched compared to other wrist-based heart rate sensors, and GPS performance is solid.
-We do think Apple’s new sleep tracking metrics are too basic, but you can always download a third-party sleep tracking app if you need.
+The Apple Watch Series 7 is one of our favorite GPS running watches, and overall it’s one heck of a fitness tracker.
+We’ve had a few issues with the Series 7’s heart rate sensor, but when it works, it’s extremely accurate.
+GPS performance is great, too.
+We do think Apple’s sleep tracking metrics are too basic, but you can always download a third-party sleep tracking app if you need.